A guest article by Madeline Blasberg.

 Winter wine pairing basics

 During winter months, we tend to eat foods that are heavy, thick, fatty, and meat-laden.
 We concoct complex sauces, spice rubs, broths, and utilize slow cook times until each bite is packed with savory flavors and rich aromas.

 These spiced, heavy, complex foods tend to beg for a red wine.
 Seek out medium to full-bodied red wines, and experiment with age and amount of oak aging until you find one that stands up to the boldness of the seasonal fare.
 And while no season is ever monochromatic when it comes to wine, red wine does have a particularly excellent way of warming the soul against even the harshest bitter chills.

 Learn to talk tannins

 Tannins are those astringent (drying) agents that are found primarily in red wines.
 They can range from soft and supple to thick and gripping.
-Keep this mouth feel sensation in mind the next time you pull a bottle off the rack.
+Keep this mouth feel sensation in mind the next time you pull a wine bottle off the rack.
 Generally, highly tannic wines should be paired with food, while wines with supple tannins can be enjoyed all on their own – say, next to a fireplace or as you watch the snowflakes accumulate outside.